 Jamelle Jones is a teacher who learns from her colleagues, her students, and her community.
 After completing her B.A. in Literature/Writing at the University of California, San Diego, Jamelle stayed at UCSD to receive her M.Ed in Teaching and Learning and Multiple Subject Teaching Credential.
+She is currently in her second year at the HTH Graduate School of Education to earn her second M.Ed in Educational Leadership.
 Jamelle truly loves being a part of the High Tech Community.
-She completed graduate work at HTeCV during the school's opening year in 2011 and later became a part of HTeNC's founding faculty as an Academic Coach and Aftercare Coordinator in 2013/2014.
+She completed undergraduate work at HTeCV during the school's opening year in 2011 and later became a part of HTeNC's founding faculty as an Academic Coach and Aftercare Coordinator in 2013/2014.
 She is now teaching first grade at HTeNC and is excited to begin another year.
 Her favorite moments occur when she is celebrating her students or laughing with her students throughout the day.
 When Jamelle is not working, you will find her composing music, finding a sweet orange, reading a great book, eating green apples with peanut butter, thinking some complex thought, or spending time with friends and family.

 - Jennifer LarsenX

 Jennifer Larsen is thrilled to join the High Tech Elementary North County community and continue her love of teaching in first grade!